-- 1) A member of a reporting unit, or the Commissioner, may apply to the reporting unit for specified prescribed information in relation to the reporting unit to be made available to the person making the application. - 2) The application must be in writing and must specify the period within which, and the manner in which, the information is to be made available.
-The period must be not less than 14 days after the application is given to the reporting unit. - 3) A reporting unit must comply with an application made under subsection (1).
+- (1) A member of a reporting unit, or the Commissioner, may apply to the reporting unit for specified prescribed information in relation to the reporting unit to be made available to the person making the application. - (2) The application must be in writing and must specify the period within which, and the manner in which, the information is to be made available.
+The period must not be less than 14 days after the application is given to the reporting unit. - (3) A reporting unit must comply with an application made under subsection (1).

-WESTERN AUSTRALIAN BRANCH OFFICER DECLARATION STATEMENT
+OFFICER DECLARATION STATEMENT

-I S J McCartney, being the Secretary of the Automotive, Food, Metals, Engineering, Printing & Kindred Industries Union Western Australian Branch, declare that the following did not occur during the reporting period ending 30 September 2022:
+I Cory Wright, being the Secretary of the Automotive, Food, Metals, Engineering, Printing & Kindred Industries Union New South Wales Branch, declare that the following did not occur during the reporting period ending 30 September 2022: